brad-it/BradIT/Ethical Hacking/Intermediate/Web Application Security/README.md

 - **OWASP ZAP (Zed Attack Proxy)**: An open-source tool that helps detect vulnerabilities such as SQLi and XSS, offering both automated scanners and manual testing tools.
 - **Nikto**: A web server scanner that identifies potential vulnerabilities, such as outdated software and configuration weaknesses.
 - **Nmap**: A network scanning tool to discover open ports and services, helping ethical hackers identify attack vectors.
-- **Metasploit**: A framework used for penetration testing to develop and execute exploits against vulnerable web applications and systems.